Win-Win Simple Solution or Financial Disaster?

 - The parties are more polarized than they were before the divorce mediation commenced.

 Decisions as to whether to and how to end a marriage and resolve the issues in a divorce are certainly among the most important decisions in a person's life.
-It is appropriate to consider all options, including divorce mediation, before embarking on a particular path to end a marriage.
-If a spouse is informed of the potential risks and pitfalls of divorce mediation and has the guidance of a divorce lawyer, mediation may be a good and viable or even the best option.
-However, it is a mistake to believe that divorce mediation is always the right solution, is always the inexpensive solution or always results in an equitable and equal settlement.
+It is important to consider all options, including divorce mediation, before embarking on a path to end a marriage.
+If a spouse is informed of the potential risks and pitfalls of divorce mediation and has the guidance of an Orange County divorce lawyer, mediation may be an excellent and viable or even the best option.
+However, it is a mistake to believe that the divorce mediation of an Orange County divorce is always the right solution, is always the inexpensive solution, or always results in an equitable and equal settlement.
+A mediation involves substantial risk to at least one of the parties.